billynewport/datasurface/docs/Tutorial.md

 # Creating the initial ecosystem model

-DataSurface has a starter repository which can be cloned to get started.
-It's located [here](http://www.github.com/billynewport/datasurfacetemplate).
+[DataSurface has a starter repository](http://www.github.com/billynewport/datasurfacetemplate) which can be cloned to get started.
 To get started, we need to make a new github repository which will contain the live version of your ecosystem model.

 This is named <http://www.github.com/billynewport/test-surface> in this tutorial.
 Please use your repository names.
 The main branch will be the live model.
 We will create the test-surface repository in github.
 We now have an empty git repository.
 Next, we will clone the starter repository and then push it to this repository.